lenamasek/lenamasek.github.io/_posts/2015-09-28-how-to-learn.markdown

 **Contributors to this wealth of knowledge:** *[Erick De La Rosa](http://twitter.com/eeedlr), [David Laskey](http://twitter.com/david_laskey), [Kunal Bhat](http://twitter.com/kunalbhat), [Savannah Million](http://twitter.com/savannahmillion), [Coleman Collins](http://twitter.com/COLEMANICEWATER), [Matt Soria](http://twitter.com/poopsplat).*

 * * *

-### More info on the Chicago Web Friends Slack
+### More on the Chicago Web Friends Slack
-A few months ago, [Savannah](http://sava.nnah.rocks) set up a [Chicago Web Friends Slack](http://chicagofriends.website) group for Chicago web designers, developers, and anyone interested to talk and share knowledge.So many great tips/links/info/knowledge/jokes/memes are shared daily in that Slack, which is now a gathering place for almost 60 people of many different backgrounds and experiences with the web and otherwise.
+A few months ago, game developer [Sebastian](http://twitter.com/sgosztyla) tweeted, asking if there was a place where Chicago people in web fields shared information/answered questions, as there is an equivalent for Chicago game developers.
+There wasn't, so Savannah set up a Chicago Web Friends group through [Slack](http://slack.com) for Chicago web designers, developers, and anyone interested to talk and share knowledge.
+It is now a gathering place for almost 60 people of many different backgrounds and experiences with the web and otherwise.
 Some folks are senior back-end web developers, some are entry level front-end developers, some are corporate IT managers, some are designers of various disciplines looking to get more comfortable with web.
-Our common denominators are only *Chicago, web,* and *friends.*
+If you have information to share or questions to ask, you should [definitely jump in](http://chicagofriends.website)!
+The only rule is: don't be a jerk.